No examination of any type may be given on the final day a class is scheduled to meet.

 Instructors are not permitted to alter the final exam schedule.
 If a final exam is to be offered for a given section of a particular course, it must be offered only on the day and at the time specified on the final exam schedule.
 However, see the exception for individual students in the next paragraph.

-If a student feels that he/she has an intolerable or unfair final exam schedule (such as might happen when the student has three or more final exams scheduled on a given day), he/she may appeal to his/her instructors in the hopes that one of them would be willing to make special accommodations which would allow the student to take one of the final exams either a day (or more) early or a day (or more) late.
+If a student feels that he/she/they has an intolerable or unfair final exam schedule (such as might happen when the student has three or more final exams scheduled on a given day), he/she/they may appeal to his/her/their instructors in the hopes that one of them would be willing to make special accommodations which would allow the student to take one of the final exams either a day (or more) early or a day (or more) late.
 Such an act is voluntary on the part of instructors.
 Such an act is also only in response to unusual circumstances which exist for individual students.
 Instructors cannot move final exam dates and times for course sections, only for individual students experiencing extraordinary circumstances.
 Instructors should inform their division chair if they arrange for any accommodations as described in this paragraph.

 Instructors are required to grade all final exams they administer.
 They may not use others to help in the process.